HDO vs MDO Plywood: A Complete Comparison for Builders and Contractors

 Where to Buy HDO and MDO Plywood

-MDO plywood is widely available at specialty lumber yards, plywood distributors, and large home improvement retailers across the US and Canada.
+Kraft-overlay MDO is widely available at specialty lumber yards, plywood distributors, and large home improvement retailers across the US and Canada.
 Lead time is same-day to a few days for standard 4×8 sheets.
+APA-trademarked panels from Roseburg, Plum Creek, and Boulter are the reference.

 HDO plywood is stocked primarily at specialty plywood distributors and formwork supply houses.
 It's not common at general lumber yards.

-Film-faced phenolic plywood is available direct from Vietnam manufacturers for container quantities.
+Glossy phenolic film-faced plywood is available direct from Vietnam manufacturers for container quantities.
 For direct import guidance — including supplier evaluation, certifications, and container pricing logistics — see our complete guide to buying plywood from Vietnam.

 Vinawood has manufactured film-faced and phenolic plywood for concrete forming since 1992.
-Our Vietnam factory produces HDO-equivalent panels engineered specifically for formwork:
+Our Vietnam factory produces panels across the full forming range: matte phenolic surface film MDO, glossy phenolic film-faced, and HDO-equivalent panels engineered specifically for high-rotation formwork.

-- HDO Premium HD 2S: 220 g/m² black phenolic film — premium exposed-face applications
+- HDO Premium HD 2S: 220 g/m² black phenolic overlay, premium exposed-face glossy applications

-All panels use WBP phenolic adhesive throughout all plies, with hardwood eucalyptus or acacia cores.
-Vinawood is ISO 9001 certified and supplies forming panels to contractors in the US, Canada, Australia, UAE, and 50+ additional export markets.
-View the full range at /collections/hdo-plywood or contact us for container pricing.
+All panels use WBP adhesive throughout the core, with plantation-grown hardwood (acacia, eucalyptus, hevéa) cores.
+Vinawood is ISO 9001 certified and supplies forming panels to contractors in the US, Canada, Australia, UAE, and 55+ additional export markets.
+View the full ranges at /collections/mdo-plywood and /collections/hdo-plywood, or contact us for container pricing.

 Frequently Asked Questions